FairTread/adieu-api-js/README.md

 browsing the web.
 Adieu.io enables web viewers to see things they want to see inside of ad units instead of things they don't--namely ads.

-Unlike many "ad blocking" extensions, Adieu.io is a *service* that works within (or on top of) the existing advertising ecosystem.
+Unlike many "ad blocking" extensions, content producers retain their revenue stream from Adieu users.
+Adieu.io is a *service* that works within (or on top of) the existing advertising ecosystem.
 You can think of Adieu as extending advertising to add a consumer-customization layer.
 Adieu consumers directly buy their own ads (automatically, for a fluctuating market rate that is usually a fraction of a penny) and control the content shown within the advertising "boxes".

 ## Building with the API